bird-house/birdhouse-deploy/birdhouse/optional-components/README.rst

 `Loki <loki>`_ is a component of the Grafana stack (see the monitoring component at ``components/monitoring``) that ships logs parsed by `promtail`_ to Grafana.

-Loki depends on `promtail`_ which means that `promtail`_ will be enabled by default if loki is enabled.

 To view logs exported by loki:

     * Navigate to the ``https://<BIRDHOUSE_FQDN>/grafana/explore`` search page